Edited by: Keri Stooksbury

 To acquire a Known Traveler Number, you must participate in one of the Trusted Traveler Programs.
 These are:

-Global Entry and TSA PreCheck are by far the most popular options in the United States.
-The NEXUS and SENTRI programs also provide a Known Traveler Number, though these programs are much less commonly used in the United States.
+Global Entry and TSA PreCheck are by far the most popular options in the U.S. The NEXUS and SENTRI programs also provide a Known Traveler Number, though these programs are much less commonly used in the U.S.

-In fact, many premium credit cards will reimburse you for the application fee for either Global Entry or TSA PreCheck (including American Express, Chase, and Citi, who each provide cards that offer an application fee reimbursement).
+Many premium credit cards will reimburse you for the application fee for either Global Entry or TSA PreCheck (including American Express, Capital One, Chase, and Citi, which all provide cards that offer an application fee reimbursement).

-Since several cards offer this benefit, make sure you consider the other benefits of your credit card options, such as the points they earn, trip delay protection, purchase protection, elite status, or airport lounge access.
+Since several cards offer this benefit, consider the other benefits of your credit card options before you choose one.
+Look at the points they earn, trip delay protection, purchase protection, elite status, or airport lounge access.

 Whichever card you choose, all you have to do is use it to pay for the Global Entry or TSA PreCheck application fee, and you’ll automatically be reimbursed.